 Combine this with Joanna’s enthusiasm for anatomy and her constant fascination with the scientific environment means the work is a passion, not a job.
 Obsessively drawing every day to meet demand, Joanna’s ambition is to supply customers with industry award winning artwork.

-Joanna’s training involved graduating with a B.T.E.C in Natural History Illustration from Bournemouth & Poole College in 1992 and then a degree from Middlesex University, London in Visual Communication specialising in medical and scientific illustration in 1995.
+Joanna’s art training started with graduating with a B.T.E.C in Natural History Illustration from Bournemouth & Poole College in 1992 and then a degree from Middlesex University, London in Visual Communication specialising in medical and scientific illustration in 1995.

-Higher education was completed with the Medical Artists’ Education Trust (MAET) to post graduate level studying further art and human anatomy training qualifying in 2009.
-After qualification Joanna was accepted as a member of The Medical Artists’ Association of GB (MAA).
+In order to continue with art and anatomy education Joanna completed higher education studying with the Medical Artists’ Education Trust (MAET) This post graduate level of study included medical art and human anatomy training and Joanna qualified in 2009.
+After qualifying meant Joanna was accepted as a member of The Medical Artists’ Association of GB or (MAA).

 Academy of Healthcare Sciences, UK

 A fairly recent and important change occurred in Great Britain in March 2017 which has meant that medical illustration (clinical photography, videography and medical art/design) has become a profession regulated by the Professional Standards Authority for Health and Social Care (PSA) under UK regulations.

 This follows an announcement by The Academy for Healthcare Science (AHCS) and the Committee for the Accreditation of Medical Illustration Practitioners (CAMIP) that endorsement has been received from the Professional Standards Authority for Health and Social Care (PSA) to extend the AHCS Accredited Register to include Medical Illustrators.

 This is a very positive outcome as both patients and customers that we serve who can be assured of continued professional development, monitoring, auditing, and the very highest standards of training and professionalism regarding the supply of medical visuals.